nikita-2810/JOB-PORTAL/README.md

-Job Portal
-Full-stack web application using MERN stack         Aug 2025– Dec 2025 -Developed a full-stack Job Portal application enabling recruiters to post jobs and candidates to apply.
-– Implemented secure authentication and authorization using JWT and bcrypt with role-based dashboards.
-– Designed and built a responsive front-end using React.js and Tailwind CSS; managed state with Redux.
-– Integrated REST APIs using Axios for seamless data flow between frontend and backend.
-– Technologies Used: MERN Stack (MongoDB, Express.js, React.js, Node.js).
+Developed a full-stack Job Portal application using the MERN stack (MongoDB, Express.js, React.js, and Node.js) that enables recruiters to post jobs and candidates to apply seamlessly.
+Implemented secure authentication and authorization using JWT and bcrypt with role-based dashboards for recruiters and users.
+Built a responsive and user-friendly frontend using React.js, Tailwind CSS, and Redux for state management, while integrating REST APIs with Axios to ensure smooth communication between frontend and backend systems.